elastic/rally/docs/cluster_management.rst

 Setting up a Cluster
 ====================

 In this section we cover how to setup an Elasticsearch cluster with Rally.
 It is by no means required to use Rally for this and you can also use existing tooling like Ansible to achieve the same goal.
-The main difference between standard tools and and Rally is that Rally is capable of setting up a :doc:`wide range of Elasticsearch versions </versions>`.
+The main difference between standard tools and Rally is that Rally is capable of setting up a :doc:`wide range of Elasticsearch versions </versions>`.

 .. warning::